JakaCikac/caffe-pose_network/README.md

 ### Instructions

-After building Caffe, go to folder `matlab/posenet` with MATLAB and run `setup_posenet.m` to build Faster R-CNN and download trained models.
+- After building Caffe, go to folder `matlab/posenet` with MATLAB and run `setup_posenet.m` to build Faster R-CNN and download trained models.
+- Run `demo_pretrain.m` to see how pretrained model performs on random evaluation images from MPII Human Pose dataset.

 # Caffe